Skrtel rescues Liverpool, Sunderland win derby

-LONDON Liverpool's heavily-bandaged Martin Skrtel headed a goal deep in stoppage time to spare them another deflating Premier League defeat as they snatched a 2-2 home draw with Arsenal on Sunday.
+LONDON Liverpool's heavily-bandaged Martin Skrtel headed a goal deep in stoppage time to spared them another deflating Premier League defeat as they snatched a 2-2 home draw with Arsenal on Sunday.

 Inferior for most of the match, Arsenal still led with goals from French duo Mathieu Debuchy and Olivier Giroud after Philippe Coutinho had put the hosts deservedly ahead.